argoproj-labs/argocd-image-updater/docs/install/start.md

     configuration on top of it.
 The remote base's URL is `https://github.com/argoproj-labs/argocd-image-updater/manifests/base`

-### Create a dedicated namespace for ArgoCD Image Updater
+### Create a dedicated namespace for Argo CD Image Updater

 ```shell
 kubectl create ns argocd-image-updater`